yeehaa123/yeehaa.io/src/content/Posts/reclaiming-the-future.md

 ---
 title: Reclaiming the Future
 author: Yeehaa
-excerpt: The article explores how decentralized internet and ecosystem architecture can reclaim the future from surveillance capitalism.
-It calls for designed, diverse, and value-based futures.
+excerpt: The article discusses the importance of reclaiming the internet's decentralized potential, resisting surveillance capitalism, and actively shaping better futures based on people's needs.
 imageURL: 0af417ab21870acd8b23293440ad316a.png
-summary: The article 'Reclaiming the Future' discusses the need for ecosystem architecture to build desirable futures rather than succumbing to surveillance capitalism.
-It emphasizes the importance of individual ownership, the dangers of data control by corporations and governments, and the need for diverse and designed futures.
-Key figures like Shoshana Zuboff and Kodwo Eshun are referenced to highlight the philosophy of counter-futurism and the necessity of proactive intervention.
+summary: "\"Reclaiming the Future\" emphasizes the need to reclaim the decentralized promise of the internet, resist surveillance capitalism, and imagine better futures.
+The article calls for proactive intervention to prevent a predetermined dystopian future controlled by corporate and governmental surveillance.
+It stresses the importance of creating alternative futures that align with people's needs rather than maintaining the current status quo."
 tags:
+  - internet
   - future
-  - internet
+  - ownership
   - data
   - design
-  - control
 series: Ecosystem Architecture
 checksum: 0af417ab21870acd8b23293440ad316a
 draft: false
 createdAt: 2024-06-11T05:35:50.786Z
-updatedAt: 2024-06-11T05:49:17.353Z
+updatedAt: 2024-06-11T08:01:13.613Z
 publishedAt: 2024-06-11T05:36:02.175Z
 order: 6
 ---